 ECC.7.9 Generators, HVDC System owners and BM Participants shall provide a Control Point.

 In the case of EU Generators and HVDC System owners, for each Power Station or HVDC System directly connected to the National Electricity Transmission System and for each Embedded Large Power Station or Embedded HVDC System, the Control Point shall receive and act upon instructions pursuant to OC7 and BC2 at all times that Power Generating Modules at the Power Station are generating or available to generate or HVDC Systems are importing or exporting or available to do so.
-In the case of all BM Participants, the Control Point shall be continuously manned exceptwhere the Bilateral Agreement specifies that compliance with BC2 is not required, in which case the Control Point shall be manned between the hours of 0800 and 1800 each day.
+In the case of all BM Participants, the Control Point shall be continuously manned except in the case of an Embedded Power Station where Purchase Contracts for its Main Plant and Apparatus had been concluded before 1st June 2027 and where the Bilateral Agreement specifies that compliance with BC2 is not required, in which case the Control Point shall be manned between the hours of 0800 and 1800 each day.
+Any Generator in respect of an Embedded Large Power Station where Purchase Contracts for its Main Plant and Apparatus had been concluded on or after 1st June 2027 or where Purchase Contracts relating to a Substantial Modification in respect of its Main Plant and Apparatus had been concluded on or after 1st June 2027, and which signed a Connection Agreement on or after XXXXXX shall be required to have a Control Point that shall be continuously staffed.

 In the case of BM Participants the BM Participant’s Control Point shall be capable of receiving and acting upon instructions from The Company.